 This neck pain relief stretch is great for the neck, shoulder, it can help relieve headaches, and it can help correct posture.
 This neck stretch is also performed in real time, so it’s easy to follow along if you want.

-Frozen shoulder, which is technically known as adhesive capsulitis, is a condition that causes stiffness and pain in your shoulder joint from adhesion build up.
+Frozen shoulder, technically known as adhesive capsulitis, is a condition that causes stiffness and pain in the shoulder joint from adhesion build-up in the joint capsule.
+Stretches & exercises like these can help speed up the recovery time.

 Sometimes neck pain happens with even the slightest movement.
 This often happens with a neck trauma like whiplash or a sport's injury.
 With any neck trauma, it's important to get checked out by your Healthcare Provider first.
 Once you're cleared for movement, these stretches and exercises may help.